Aramimehr/Aramimehr/README.md

-# 👋 Hi, I'm X
+# 👋 Hi, I'm Alireza Aramimehr

-🎓 I'm currently studying at **Y University**, where I'm diving deep into the world of software development and computer science.
+🎓 I'm currently studying at **Isfahan University of Technology **, where I'm diving deep into the world of software development and computer science.

 ## 💻 Skills & Technologies
 - 🐍 Python